jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/jsBasics/functionsAndCallbacks/functionsAndCallbacks.md

 ### Arrow functions

 Arrow functions, introduced in ES6, offer a more concise syntax for writing callback functions.
-They are particularly useful when dealing with this keyword as they do not have their own this context.
+While `arrow functions` can be used using the surrounding scope (due to the missing `this` keyword), it isn't a viable solution for the construction of a new object (for the same reason).
+Meaning that an arrow function can't be instantiated.

 #### Example: